United States Air Force Academy: Physical fitness tests

 Each semester, cadets must pass two athletic fitness tests, the AFT and PFT: a 1.5 mi run to measure aerobic fitness, and a 15-minute, 5-event, physical fitness test consisting of pull-ups, a standing long jump, sit-ups, push-ups and a 600 yd sprint.
 Failure to pass a fitness test usually results in the cadet being assigned to a reconditioning course until they can pass the test.
 Repeated failures can lead to disenrollment by the Physical Education Review Committee.

 Intramural athletics

 All cadets are required to compete in intramural athletics for their entire time at the academy, unless they are on-season for intercollegiate athletics.
-Intramural sports put cadet squadrons against one another in many sports, including basketball, cross-country, flag football, ice hockey, racquetball, flickerball, rugby union, boxing, soccer, mountain biking, softball, team handball, tennis, Ultimate, wallyball and volleyball.
+Intramural sports pit cadet squadrons against one another in many sports, including basketball, cross-country, flag football, ice hockey, racquetball, flickerball, rugby union, boxing, soccer, mountain biking, softball, team handball, tennis, Ultimate, wallyball and volleyball.
 Winning the Wing Championship in a given sport is a particular source of pride for a cadet squadron.